joanmarcriera/ceilometer-plugin-fiware/README.md

    that you will have to provide valid Keystone credentials, usually those of the Ceilometer service (which should have previously been assigned the *monasca_user* role).

-3. Edit configuration file `/etc/monasca/agent/agent.yaml` to add the URL of Monasca API:
+3. Edit configuration file `/etc/monasca/agent/agent.yaml` to add the URL of Monasca API (*use Master Node endpoint*):

    ```
    Api: